ifm/ifm3d/doc/sphinx/content/installation_instructions/install_linux_binary.md

-## Installing ifm3d from debs file
+## Installing ifm3d from deb file

-**Note**: If you are using O3D/O3X device plese use ifm3d-v0.20.3 Release and use These [instructions](https://github.com/ifm/ifm3d/blob/legacy/doc/source_build.md)
+**Note**: If you are using O3D/O3X device please use ifm3d-v0.20.3 release and use these [instructions](https://github.com/ifm/ifm3d/blob/legacy/doc/source_build.md)

-### Download the .debs files
+### Download the .deb files

-Download the ifm3d debs files for you OS ifm3d-ubuntu-<ubuntu_version>_<arch>_debs.xz.tar From [ifm3d Release page](https://github.com/ifm/ifm3d/releases).
+Download the ifm3d .deb files for your OS ifm3d-ubuntu-<ubuntu_version>_<arch>_debs.xz.tar from [ifm3d Release page](https://github.com/ifm/ifm3d/releases).
-This debs files are ifm3d modules deps without its dependencies.
+This .deb files are of ifm3d modules without their dependencies.

 ### Install the ifm3d third-party dependencies